nginxinc/nginx-azure-workshops/labs/lab7/readme.md

 1. Within the Azure portal, open your resource-group, click on the NGINX for Azure resource (`nginx4a`).

-1. From the left pane, click on `NGINX configuration` under `Settings` and then open the `cafe.example.com.conf` file under `/etc/nginx/conf.d` directory.
+1. From the left pane, click on `Settings > NGINX configuration` and then open the `cafe.example.com.conf` file under `/etc/nginx/conf.d` directory.
 This would open the config file in the editor.

 1. Copy the content of `lab7/cafe.example.com.conf` file and replace the existing `cafe.example.com.conf` content with it.